-This is why Touchstone Life Care’s System includes the automatic sharing of your plan with the people you choose to be your Trusted Contacts.
 By sharing and discussing your plan in advance there is far less likelihood it will be challenged, because all the people you want to be making decisions for you will know about your choices and the reasons for them, ahead of time.

 There are other circumstances when a health practitioner is not bound by your Advance Care Plan, namely:

 ● If the treatment consented to is futile;